d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

     wrapper.init(wdsObject);

 Then the instance is passed to the actor's handler.
-Each calls to it's methods are just translated into access to WDSObject fields causing the strategies to be applied to data and the result to affect the environment.
+Each call to it's methods is just translated into access to WDSObject fields causing the strategies to be applied to data and the result to affect the environment.

     assertEquals("Ivan", message.getName());